ouravantgarde/red-rainbow/README.md

 %%db - This is a debuff

-%-br - Cyan rule

-%-rr - Red rule
+%-sr - Static rule

 %-tr - Thin rule

 %-st - Stats

 %-se - This is a section title

+%-pe - Style for "Pending"